Menu

 Absence Reporting

-Please contact the school before 8:30am ON EACH DAY OF ABSENCE.
+Please contact the school before 8:30am on each day of absence.

-• Please call on 01635 871541 to leave a message or to speak to the Attendance Officer, Mrs Rogers
+• Calling 01635 871541 to leave a message or speak to the Attendance Officer, Mrs Rogers.

 Requests for leave of absence